voldikss/vim-floaterm/README.md

 - If `!` is given, execute `cmd` in `$SHELL`.
 Try `:FloatermNew python` and `:FloatermNew! python` to learn about the difference.
 - If without `cmd`, open `$SHELL`.
-- The `options` is formed as `--key=value`, it is used to specify attributes of a specific floaterm instance.
+- The `options` is formed as `--key[=value]`, it is used to specify attributes of a specific floaterm instance.
   - `cwd` working directory that floaterm will be opened at
   - `name` name of the floaterm
   - `height` see `g:floaterm_height`
   - `width` see `g:floaterm_width`
   - `title` see `g:floaterm_title`
+  - `silent` If `--silent` is given, spawn a floaterm instance but not open the window, you may toggle it afterwards
   - `wintype` see `g:floaterm_wintype`
   - `position` see `g:floaterm_position`
   - `autoclose` close the window after finishing job, see `g:floaterm_autoclose`